Placing New Zealanders at the heart of online community engagement

 Community Matters is an initiative of the Department of Internal Affairs with the sole focus on strengthening communities in New Zealand.
 Although a key part of their role is offering funding and grant applications, Community Matters also acts to encourage action from individuals and groups to engage with their community and make a social difference.

-SilverStripe and Community Matters worked together closely to create a digital experience that placed New Zealanders, and their work as community advocates, at the center of the website.
-The approach to serving information to audiences in this project transcends the traditional informational website where the user needs to sort through pages of information, and instead, acts as a knowledge base, with questions being the impetus for information discovery.
+Silverstripe and Community Matters worked together closely to create a digital experience that placed New Zealanders, and their work as community advocates, at the centre of the website.
+The approach to serving information to audiences in this project transcends the traditional informational website where the user needs to sort through pages of information.
+Instead, the website acts as a knowledge base, with questions being the impetus for information discovery.

 The project needed to be both bicultural and multicultural so to best reflect the diverse nature of New Zealand Communities.
 To ensure the values of Community Matter and all New Zealanders were represented in the website, a Kiwaha (message) was created to solidify the vision and purpose of Community Matters.
 “Kia akiaki te mana o te tangata” encapsulates and celebrates the core values of the project.
 Interconnectedness, unity, hospitality and working towards a shared goal of supporting and strengthening communities.
 This is Community Matters.

 New learnings and approaches that were presented in the project, helped to shape a polished and high performing website that is both usable and valuable for all New Zealanders, strengthening the social fabric that is our communities.

 - UX & design

 - Project Management

 - Solution Architect consultation

 - Programme Management